Cybersecurity

 In previous years, it was common for cybersecurity providers to work from NOCs—and many still do—but the demand for cybersecurity, in addition to the environment necessary to provide security services, has prompted MSSPs to adopt SOCs and work independently of IT providers.

-Additionally, due to being an external source of expertise, MSSPs allow for a more objective analysis of an organization’s IT security, which means an even stronger cybersecurity posture for the client.
+Additionally, as an external source of expertise, MSSPs allow for a more objective analysis of an organization’s IT security, which means even stronger cybersecurity for the client.

 What Is a Security Operations Center (SOC)?